 Creativity has no boundaries, and you can find countless Save the Date ideas for invitations so that people will remember and look forward to attending the wedding.

-For my wedding, we had a chalkboard and wrote the date and had some photo’s taken with our wedding photography as part of a “get to you” engagement shoot.
+For my wedding, we had a chalkboard and wrote the date and had some photo’s taken with our wedding photography as part of a “get to know you” engagement shoot.
 We then had our favourite added to a magnetic strip.
 This still adorns our parent’s fridges a decade later so I am glad it was a professional photo.
 If I was to do it again, I love the record coaster idea.